-For a country, the ability to develop and enforce regulations requires that both natural and legal persons acting in cyberspace - by themselves or through a third party and/or by using any object or system (including data, software and hardware) under their control - are unambiguously linked to a jurisdiction, known as "competent" jurisdiction.
+For a country, the ability to develop and enforce regulations requires that both natural and legal persons acting in cyberspace - by themselves or through a third party and/or by using any object or system (including data, software and hardware) under their control - are unambiguously subject to a jurisdiction, known as "competent" jurisdiction.

 Regulations in a given jurisdiction - at national, regional, or international level - may grant rights and obligations, elaborate rules, allow transactions and enable ownership in cyberspace.
 Regulation may also put regulatory requirements on persons in charge of, and liable for certain objects or systems within a given jurisdiction to be identified and protected in cyberspace.
-Certain connected or purely digital objects may also be linked to be able to determine the applicable legal regime and, where appropriate, their ownership (e.g. health data, objects in the metaverse).
+To be able to determine the applicable legal regime - for example to establish ownership of health data or objects in the metaverse - connected or purely digital objects must be subjected to the competent jurisdiction.